nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/03_Modelling_Business_Systems/09_Sequence_Diagrams/README.md

 ![Message](images/Message.jpg)

 The business object is listed in parenthesis.
 Business objects are conveyed together with messages.
 Some examples of business objects are tickets, boarding passes, and luggage.
-These examples will be treated in more detail in Package Diagram.
+These examples will be treated in more detail in <b>Package Diagram</b>.

 ## Reading Sequence Diagrams